03juan/security-wg/docs/secure_coding_and_deployment_hardening/distribution.md

 By default the distribution protocol binds to all available network interfaces.
 To minimize the risk of unauthorized access, consider setting up a dedicated intra-cluster network, for example using virtual network interfaces (in a cloud environment) or VLANs (on bare-metal).
 Use the `inet_dist_use_interface` [kernel configuration](https://www.erlang.org/doc/apps/kernel/kernel_app.html#configuration) option to make sure the distribution protocol binds only to the IP address of that interface.
 The address must be specified in Erlang tuple syntax.

 EPMD also binds to all network interfaces by default.
-An IP address can be specified using the `-address` [command line argument](https://www.erlang.org/doc/apps/erts/epmd_cmd.html#regular-options) or the 'ERL_EPMD_ADDRESS' environment variable.
+An IP address can be specified using the `-address` [command line argument](https://www.erlang.org/doc/apps/erts/epmd_cmd.html#regular-options) or the `ERL_EPMD_ADDRESS` environment variable.
 The environment variable also takes effect when EPMD is started implicitly by the first node on a host.
 Note that EPMD always listens on the loopback interface (127.0.0.1 and ::1), regardless of the address specified.

 ## Unclustered nodes